 - Provide us with some form of play/download analytics

 There are loads of so-called "podcast hosting" companies that provide at least three of the above four requirements, but in almost the exact same way this blog came to be, they were all just a little sucky or priced as if the acronym HDD scares me.
 Seriously, who pays $20 p/m for 250MB "monthly" storage, I can have a terabyte on Azure for that.

 You know what this means don't you?
 I had to come up with something of my own.

 Starting a podcast is a lot of work, there are seemingly endless tiny things to do and services to sign up for.
 Honestly, I wanted to focus on the content instead of the technical side for once.

 Also, creating a full podcast hosting system from scratch would be too much work.
 I want this podcast to be a long term project which means as little recurring effort as possible.
 That rules out yet another new codebase to maintain.

 Some careful investigation later and I found that SoundCloud does all that we need, for free.
 Now that was what I'm after.

-We launched the RP site on PodFull with SoundCloud as our "audio backend/RSS feed" and submitted the podcast for review on all the major players.
+We launched the RP site on PodFull with SoundCloud as our audio backend and submitted the podcast for review on all the major players.
 Things were looking great.

-Eventually, RP was listed on everywhere that made sense and we ran into a snag.
+Eventually, RP was listed on everywhere that made sense and we ran into one snag.
 The SoundCloud RSS feed has two main limitations: